luis-ayala15/luis-mine-sweeper-kata/NOTES.md

 ✅ commit and push

 POMODORO 4
+WTF 2 coverage is not 100, boardStateCountAdjacent complexity is 22 ✅ Improve coverage from 88 to 100
-🚧 Clear adjacent squares if a square with no adjacent mines is clear
+✅ create test to Clear adjacent squares if a square with no adjacent mines is clear ✅ check and reduce complexity
+✅ Create test to play mineSweeper game
+✅commit and push